Miad008/holbertonschool-chatgpt-introduction/README.md

 Open change_background.html in any modern web browser.

 ## 📌 Requirements

-Python 3.8 or higher
+- Python 3.8 or higher

-Basic understanding of:

-Input handling (input(), sys.argv)
+- Input handling (`input()`, `sys.argv`)

-Conditional logic and loops
+- Conditional logic and loops

-Exception handling (try/except)
+- Exception handling (`try/except`)

-HTML structure and JavaScript DOM manipulation
+- HTML and JavaScript DOM basics

+---

+## ✅ Notes

+This project demonstrates the importance of debugging, validation, and documentation.
+It follows best practices for clean and functional code.

 ## 👤 Author

 This repository is part of the Holberton School Foundations curriculum.
-All debugging, enhancements, and documentation were completed manually or with assistance from ChatGPT for guidance and clarification where needed.
+All debugging, enhancements, and documentation were completed by **Miad Alzahrani**, with additional guidance provided by ChatGPT where needed.

-## ✅ Notes
-This project demonstrates the importance of structured debugging, input validation, and clear code documentation.
-It also reinforces best practices for maintaining readable and functional code in both Python and web development.